kipa53/kipa53/README.md

 I like creating:
 - 2D games
-- Bad codes
+- arduino project
+- learning new stuffs
 - Games in Godot
 - Will try anything fun
 Currently working mainly with Godot Engine.

 ---